Axion-like Particle Search with a Light-Shining-Through-Walls Setup at a $\gamma$-$\gamma$ Collider: Introduction

-Within the class of photon-regeneration experiments, LSW setups constitute a particularly clean and model-independent method \cite{Sikivie:1983ip}.
-These experiments exploit ALP–-photon oscillations in strong magnetic fields: photons convert to ALPs in one magnetic region, traverse an optical barrier, and then reconvert into detectable photons in a second magnetic region \cite{Inada:2016jzh,Yamaji:2018ufo,Halliday:2024lca,NA64:2020qwq,Dolan:2017osp}.
-Their sensitivity scales with the magnetic-field strength, the available photon flux, and the accessible ALP mass range.
+Within the class of photon-regeneration experiments, LSW setups constitute a particularly clean and model-independent method.
+The original LSW concept was introduced in Ref.~\cite{Sikivie:1983ip}.
+Modern laboratory implementations can be divided into (i) magnetic field LSW experiments \cite{Inada:2016jzh,Kling:2022ehv,Balkin:2021jdr} and (ii) crystal-based searches that exploit the strong electric fields in crystals \cite{Yamaji:2018ufo,Halliday:2024lca,NA64:2020qwq}.
+In all cases, photons convert to ALPs in the first conversion region, traverse an optical barrier, and then reconvert into detectable photons in a second regeneration region.
+Their sensitivity scales with the field strength, the available photon flux, and the accessible ALP mass range.
+However, in the sub-eV to eV mass region, a large gap remains between current laboratory LSW sensitivity, which is at the level of $10^{-4}\mathrm{GeV}^{-1}$, and the QCD axion target, which is around $10^{-9}\mathrm{GeV}^{-1}$ near $m_a \sim 1$ eV.
+The novelty of the present proposal is that it identifies a practical way to push laboratory LSW searches toward this gap by combining a high-intensity beam with much higher photon energy than in conventional LSW setups.